mhmdrezachizari/ZeroMq/README.md

 The server handles the ZMQ communication and listens for OS or math commands sent from the client.

 The server starts on localhost (127.0.0.1) on port 4000.
-If port 4000 is busy, you can change it by editing line 14 in server.py and line 9 in client.py
+If port 4000 is busy, you can change it by editing Config with config.py

 I have tried to implement the project using OOP.
 Here's a brief summary of my code: